-High quality facilities supporting numerical computation are essential for the Department of Mathematical Sciences (DMS) and the Center of Applied Mathematics and Statistics (CAMS) at NJIT to fulfill their educational and research missions.
-Thus, DMS and CAMS, with SCREMS, CSUMS and MRI grants from NSF and the generous support of NJIT, have maintained the CAMS/Math Computation Laboratory (CMCL) for the research needs of their members since 1989.
+High quality facilities supporting numerical computation are essential for the Department of Mathematical Sciences (DMS) and the Center for Applied Mathematics and Statistics (CAMS) at NJIT to fulfill their educational and research missions.
+Thus DMS and CAMS, with the help of SCREMS, CSUMS, UBM, and MRI grants from NSF, together with the generous support of NJIT, have maintained the CAMS Math Computation Laboratory (CMCL) for the research needs of their members since 1989.

-Computational support provided by CMCL for the proposers takes the form of the desktop PC’s made available to investigators in their offices and the shared facilities of the CMCL (see Table 1).
-In addition, there is a network of Sun Workstations, and PCs running Windows available to the faculty, postdoctoral associates, and students
+Computational support provided by CMCL for the proposers consists of the workstations and desktop PC’s that are networked and available to investigators in their offices, plus other more major, shared facilities of the CMCL (see Table 1).

 Table 1: CAMS/Math Computational Laboratory Facilities

-All computational facilities are maintained by by the University Computing Systems (UCS), headed by David Perel, Director of UCS.
+All computational facilities are maintained by the Academic and Research Computing Systems (ARCS) group, headed by its director, David Perel.

 The DMS assigns an individual office to the faculty, postdoctoral associates, and common offices with computers and other equipment to graduate students.
 In addition, a conference room and the CAMS Reading Room are available for formal and informal research meetings.